azusapacificuniversity/Use-Fluentd/README.md

 After installing using `Install-Fluentd`, the function will automatically enable and start the fluentd service.

 ### Configure Fluentd
-This configuration is currently set up using the widows_eventlog2 plugin to check windows logs, but if you wish to change it you can either alter the config file at
+When `Install-Fluuentd` runs, it uses a gem install to update to the latest version of [fluent-plugin-windows-eventlog](https://github.com/fluent/fluent-plugin-windows-eventlog).
+This allows us to default the [widows_eventlog2 plugin](https://github.com/fluent/fluent-plugin-windows-eventlog#in_windows_eventlog2) to check the logs, which we've found to be more stable and efficent.
+If you wish to change your config, you can always edit the config file directly:
 > `C:\opt\td-agent\etc\td-agent\td-agent.conf`

-Or you can edit the `Set-FluentdConfig` function and run it in PS when you are finished. `Set-FluentdConfig` uses the same `-Server -Port -Tag` arguments as `Install-Fluentd`.
+`Set-FluentdConfig` uses the same `-Server -Port -Tag` arguments as `Install-Fluentd`.
+Or you can write your own td-agent.conf in place.

 ### Uninstall Fluentd
 If you no longer wish Fluentd to be on your machine simple use `Uninstall-Fluentd` and it will be completley removed from your computer.
 It removes the installed .msi file and cleans up any lingering configs from the default install location.